Understanding Electromagnetic Quantities

 ε = -dΦ/dt

-The induced electromotive force (ε) in any closed circuit is equal to the negative of the time rate of change of the magnetic flux (Φ) through the circuit.
+The induced electromotive force equals the negative rate of change of magnetic flux with time.